 Your optician can help you decide what type of contacts would maximize the benefits and minimize the drawbacks of contacts for you.

+Contacts can be as effective or more effective than glasses for people with astigmatism and are sometimes a better option.
 People with astigmatisma condition in which the eye is more oval than round, causing visual distortioncan wear either glasses or contacts.
-Contacts can be as effective or more effective than glasses for people with astigmatism.

-Glasses are generally less expensive in the long run because they do not need to be replaced as often.
+Glasses are generally less expensive than contacts in the long run because they do not need to be replaced as often.
 However, if your glasses break, they can be expensive to replace.
 Take into account your lifestyle as well, as people who are highly active may prefer contacts to glasses.

 A contact lens prescription and a glasses prescription are two very different things.
 A contact lens sits right against the surface of your eye, while a glasses lens sits away from it.
 The strength, curvature, and thickness of each lens can change drastically based on this data.
 Your eye doctor can provide accurate prescriptions for either or both, so if you’re not sure whether you’ll be wearing only glasses or only contact lenses, ask for prescriptions for both at your next visit.

 While some people feel like they see better with contacts, others feel they do with glasses.
 There are a few reasons why you may see better while wearing contacts or glasses, versus experiencing the same visual clarity between the two.
 One reason is the prescription for either your glasses or contacts may be outdated, easily remedied.
 As noted above, the prescriptions for the two are not interchangeable and if you haven’t received an updated prescription for either recently, it may be time to schedule a visit to your eye doctor to get checked for a new prescription.